-This water is perfectly safe to drink but it often has an unpleasant taste and has a side effect of coating kitchen appliances with hard crusts of mineral deposits that drastically reduce their lifespan.
+This water is perfectly safe to drink but it often has an unpleasant taste and has the side effect of coating kitchen appliances with hard crusts of mineral deposits that drastically reduce their lifespan.

 Hard water is also notoriously difficult to bathe in as it prevents soap from foaming, meaning more detergent is required, and it can coat the inside of pipes leading to a loss of water pressure.

 Houses in hard water areas may have carbon filters installed in the plumbing system, but if not a portable jug filter will at least allow a cup of tea without a layer of scum floating on the top.

 If you’d like to improve the quality of your tap water you won’t go wrong with a Brita filter water jug (Amazon link).